shrnm/Getting-and-Cleaning-Data-Course-Project/codebook.md

     *  WALKING
     *  WALKING_UPSTAIRS
     *  WALKING_DOWNSTAIRS
     *  SITTING
     *  STANDING
     *  LAYING
 * features measured (column 3-68)
   * The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
 These signals were used to estimate variables of the feature vector for each pattern, and'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
-Mean and standard deviation were calculated for these signals, and '-mean()-' and '-std()-' are used to denoted these values, respectively.
+Mean and standard deviation were calculated for these signals, and '-mean()-' and '-std()-' are used to denoted these values, respectively, and presented as follows:
     *  tBodyAcc-mean()-X
     *  tBodyAcc-mean()-Y
     *  tBodyAcc-mean()-Z